 Composition and Purpose of the Board

-- Composition of the Board: The Board will be composed of three (3) impartial and trained, professional staff members of the University community appointed by the Title IX Coordinator (or designee).
+- Composition of the Board: The Board will be composed of three (3) impartial and trained, professional staff members of the University community.
 The Title IX Coordinator (or designee) designates one Board member to serve as the presiding chair of the Board (the “Board Chair”).
 Board member training is provided at least annually on issues including, but not limited to, dating violence, domestic violence, sexual assault and stalking; how to conduct investigations and hearings; protecting the safety of all individuals involved, and promoting accountability.

 - Conduct of the Board: The Board will seek to encourage an open exchange of information within the rules of confidentiality articulated in these procedures.
 While the Board’s procedures are designed to ensure due process for the Complainant and Responding Party, the Board is not bound by the rules of criminal or civil procedures that govern judicial proceedings in court.
 Board members will serve as impartial fact finders and not as advocates for either the Complainant or Responding Party.
 Once an individual has been named to the Board, they may not privately discuss the facts or merits of the case with the Complainant or Responding Party or with anyone acting on behalf of either the Complainant or Responding Party.
 The Board Chair will provide Board members with a copy of the Notice of Charges, the Investigation Report, the incident report, written statements, and list of witnesses and documents or other evidence submitted by the Complainant and Responding Party in advance of the hearing date.